cbordeman/Mvvm-Tools/README.md

 1. Framework agnostic.
 MVVM Tools is NOT an MVVM framework.
 You can use any MVVM framework, such as Prism, Caliburn, MvvmCross, or others.
 2. Automatically switch between a view and its viewmodel by pressing Ctrl+E, Ctrl+V (configurable).
 Think 'Ctrl+Editor+View/Viewmodel.
+3. Options to specify, based on the selected project, the location of views and view models.
+This may be separate projects and viewmodels.
+View suffixes are configurable, and view model suffixes can be set based on the selected project.
+4. Options are set on the solution and can be changed per-project.

 FUTURE FEATURES

-1. I currently use an algorithm which scans all .cs and .vb files for matching types, but that won't always work.
-So I want to add a way for the developer to customize the process of locating views and viewmodels.
-2. Ability to scaffold a view and view model using a set  of online templates that all can contribute to.
+1. Ability to scaffold a view and view model using a set  of online templates that all can contribute to.
-3. The ability to extract a view model or view from the view or view model automatically.
+2. The ability to extract a view model or view from the view or view model automatically.